greghendershott/feeds2gmail/README.md

 # Feeds2Gmail

-Similar to [RSS2Email][], but:
+Similar to the venerable rss2email, but:

 1. Creates emails directly in your Gmail account using IMAP APPEND.
 This has a number of advantages over sending emails:

     - Faster.

     - No chance to be flagged as Spam.

     - No other deliverability issues.

     - Can place directly in appropriate mailbox (a.k.a. folder a.k.a. label).
 Speaking of which...

 2. Each email is put in two IMAP mailboxes -- in Gmail, that means it is tagged with two labels -- `Feeds` and `Feeds/<feed-name>`.
     This way, you can read a mix of feeds, or, focus on posts from just one feed.
 Much like you could in Google Reader.

 3. Obviously IMAP means you can read feeds on multiple devices, and they'll stay in sync:

     - The posts.

     - Which posts you've read.

     - Which posts you've starred.

     Editorial: This works so well, it makes you wonder why Google didn't add this to Gmail.
 It could make one suspect that this was never really about the viability of Google Reader; instead, a desire to kill RSS and Atom feeds in favor of proprietary monocultures like Twitter, Facebook, and maybe oh say Google+.

 4. Written in Racket rather than in Python.

-Note: I _almost_ got this working as a Google Apps Script.
+> Note: I _almost_ got this working as a Google Apps Script.
 That would have let this run using GAS scheduling, without you having to schedule run it on some computer of your own.
 The hitch?
 There is nothing like IMAP APPEND (letting you specify a folder) available in the Google